 Natural probiotics for dogs

-Plain, unsweetened yogurt and kefir are excellent sources of live cultures.
-However, kefir is generally considered the superior choice for dogs.
-It contains a wider variety of beneficial bacteria and yeasts (up to 61 strains!) and is up to 99% lactose-free, making it easier for sensitive stomachs to digest.
+Fermented foods are the original source of probiotics.
+While plain yogurt is popular, kefir is generally the superior choice for canines.
+It contains a wider variety of beneficial yeasts and bacteria (up to 61 strains) and is 99% lactose-free, making it gentler on sensitive stomachs.

 Can dogs have kefir?